rschristopher/ischristtrue.com/src/ancient-views/index.md

 Lord, grant me wisdom and the articulation of the truth that is Christ Jesus -->

-Our [modern](../modern-views/index.md) worldview of enlightenment and secularism is blatantly failing; failing not only to advance civilization but also failing to sustain civilization.
+Our [modern](../modern-views/index.md) worldview is failing; failing not only to advance civilization but also failing to sustain civilization.
 We all feel this on a gut level, as if there's forces at work actively seeking to harm us.
 We can blame globalism or populism or whatever machination of political elites, but these are mere symptoms, the rotten fruits of a deeper nihilism.

-As a result of our failing worldview, we should expect an inevitable resurgence of ancient worldviews as we seek answers to the fundamental questions that our modern worldview view simply cannot answer.
+As a result of our failing worldview, there is an inevitable resurgence of ancient worldviews.
 To be clear, this is not a voluntary return to ancient religions.
 Ancient worldviews are returning to us whether we like it or not.
 These are ancient patterns of reality that are manifesting in the midst of the decay of western civilization.